Genuine Temporary Entrant (GTE) Criteria for Student Visas

 The Genuine Temporary Entrant (GTE) requirement assesses student visa applicants’ intention to enter and remain in Australia temporarily.
-This article looks at what factors the Department of Home Affairs (DoHA) uses to determine if student visa applicants meet the GTE requirement.
+This article looks at what factors the Department of Home Affairs (DoHA) uses to determine whether student visa applicants meet the GTE requirement.

 GTE assessment factors